 Not only are there apps out there helping you to maintain your string instrument, like tuner apps, apps have also been developed to teach you how to play the instrument (some are even aimed at learning the violin as absolute beginners!) with tutorials on how to hold the musical instrument, wrist placement, what to do with your left hand, how to maintain good posture while you play stringed instruments and, of course, how to read music.

 If you can’t quite believe it, you can download one of the digital tuition apps yourself for either a small or no fee at all via the Apple App Store, Windows App Store or your Android App Store.
 Even if you just download a few for fun, you might be surprised by what they can do for you and what you learn.
 That said, you don’t want to risk developing bad habits from trying to copy others, so how do you balance the pros and the cons?

-When looking for your new app and pocket friend, remember that there are a few things you should consider first before committing.
+When looking for your new app and pocket friend to replace or complement your violin tutor, remember that there are a few things you should consider first before committing.
 You can see our top tips for choosing a violin music app below.

 Music and technology… you wouldn’t ordinarily put the two together but somehow this relationship is really blossoming.